DOES M HEALTH FAIRVIEW OFFER COVID-19 TESTING?

 - Congestion or runny nose

-- New and unexplained nausea or vomiting
+- New and unexplained nausea or vomiting (throwing up)

 - New and unexplained feeling of being tired or weak

-- Poor feeding (pediatric patients)
+- Poor feeding (in young children)

 How does the diagnostic testing process work?